 I knock off the tip of the point as well.

 The point helps it spin on your leg (if you use it that way), but you don’t want to poke a hole in yourself. 🙂

 Assembling your drop spindles

-All that’s left is to push and twist the pointy end of the dowel rod through the hole in the wheel.
+All that’s left is to push and twist the pointy end of the shaft (dowel rod) through the hole in the whorl (wheel).

 Make sure it’s on good.
 It should be really snug.

 It’s not any fun at all to be spinning along and have the dowel come out!

 You could stain these or paint them if you wanted to.
 Just make sure it’s good and dry before you use them.

 It would be awful to get paint all over your yarn.

 A set of 3 is great because you could fill up 2 and then use the 3rd to ply on to.